Indian auto dealers predict slow sales recovery as virus spreads to rural areas

 Consumer sentiment in the first nine days of May was “extremely weak” with most of the country under partial or full lockdown, FADA said.
 The association said that even where car dealerships are open walk-in customer numbers have dropped to 30% of normal levels and many are delaying their purchase decision.

-Most automakers, including Maruti Suzuki Ltd (MRTI.NS), India's top-selling carmaker, and Hero MotoCorp (HROM.NS), the country's largest motorbike manufacturer, have extended plant shutdowns until May 16 due to a spike in cases. read more
+Most automakers, including Maruti Suzuki Ltd, India’s top-selling carmaker, and Hero MotoCorp, the country’s largest motorbike manufacturer, have extended plant shutdowns until May 16 due to a spike in cases.

 Our Standards: The Thomson Reuters Trust Principles.